Ericsson/dataplanebook/src/threading/threading.rst

 from a software point of view.  [#logicalcoreperformance]_ This useful term is rarely used, as is a synonym: the :term:`virtual core`.

-When the term :term:`logical core` is used in a DPDK context - usally abbreivated to :term:`lcore` - it means something related but distinct from the generic, hardware-level concept.
+When the term :term:`logical core` is used in a DPDK context - usually abbreviated to :term:`lcore` - it means something related but distinct from the generic, hardware-level concept.

 The DPDK lcore is a only a different name for an :term:`EAL